-The ANKC Ltd Retrieving & Field Trial Hall of Fame pays homage to those PERSONS and DOGS that have made outstanding and significant contributions to the sports of Retrieving or Field Trials.
+The ANKC Ltd Retrieving & Field Trial Hall of Fame pays homage to those PERSONS and DOG that have made outstanding and significant contributions to the sports of Retrieving or Field Trials.

 Inductees in the category of Prominent Persons are acknowledged as being exceptional people who have made an outstanding contribution to the sport over an extended period of time.

 Inductees in the category of Outstanding Gundogs are recognized for their outstanding achievements in the disciplines of Retrieving or Field Trials.

 The Election Panel congratulates the new inductees for 2019.